How can PropTech make cities more sustainable?

-We interact with the built environment on a daily basis, whether that’s engaging with our office space or home environment, all of which can have a huge impact on the climate and natural ecosystems.
-For instance, cloud computing is rife in offices and workspaces in general, and even though cloud computing makes life easier with regards to collaborating and sharing data, their data centres use up staggering amounts of energy to keep their servers running.
+Many offices and workspaces rely on the cloud to store their information.
+While cloud computing makes life easier with regards to collaborating and sharing data, their data centres use up staggering amounts of energy to keep their servers running.

 A Nature Magazine article notes that IT companies - which include manufacturers of digital devices and televisions, as well as internet services and cloud platforms - account for more than 2% of global emissions.
-This carbon footprint happens to equate to that of the aviation industry’s emissions from fuel!
+This carbon footprint is estimated to equal the aviation industry’s emissions from fossil fuels.

 Facility Management in the workplace